SystemsCyber/UTHP/Yocto/README.md

 bitbake core-image-minimal
 ```

-### 8.2 Adding a custom user
+### 3.5 Adding a custom user

-Under an layer add a recipe, example custom_user.bb
+Under an layer add a recipe, example custom_user.bb:
+> [Skip](#4-changing-the-kernel-device-tree) this section if you're following our build and have already copied the meta-custom layer to the build directory.

 ```bash
 inherit extrausers